 The second in our series of blogs where we get under the skin of African safari holidays.
-This week we talk to Gareth Peake from Okavango Horse Safaris as he shares some of the thrills and spills he's experienced while riding through the Okavango Delta.
+This week we talk to Gareth Peake from Botswana Horse Safaris as he shares some of the thrills and spills he's experienced while riding through the Okavango Delta.

 What is the weirdest thing or moment you've ever encountered on safari?